AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-oauth.md

     public function getAuthorizationEndpoint()
     {
         throw new \OAuth\Common\Exception\Exception(
-            'Magento REST API is 2-legged.
+            'The REST API is 2-legged.
 Current operation is not available.'
         );
     }